-- Purpose: The purpose of this class is to build on the previous advanced woodworking applications and proto-typing and plug-in lean manufacturing principles.
-This course will provide the tools and processes for the students to eliminate waste from the manufacturing of their prototype project, which will result in improved efficiency, effectiveness and profitability. - Content: This course puts an even greater emphasis on the use of jigs and fixtures throughout the manufacturing process.
+Content: This course puts an even greater emphasis on the use of jigs and fixtures throughout the manufacturing process.
 Furthermore, flow process documentation will be detailed in order to develop an analytical approach to eliminating waste and circumstantially improving product efficiency.
 Students will still have the opportunity to brainstorm new ideas and the challenge of solving problems through effective planning and design.

-Prerequisite: Material-Processing 2.0

-LANGUAGE ARTS

-ENGLISH 9 1501 1 year 1 credit Purpose: The purpose of this class is to set a strong foundation for the basics of close reading, writing, and research.
-In addition to setting a solid foundation in skills, laying groundwork for success on the sophomore End of Course ELA II Test and junior ACT test is another goal.
-In this foundational reading and writing-intensive class, students will Content: actively read informational, argumentative, and literary texts ranging from small-scale works to class novels.
+Prerequisite: Material-Processing 2.0 Special Note: Class fee estimate \$45.00 LANGUAGE ARTS ENGLISH 9 1501 1 year 1 credit Purpose: The purpose of this class is to set a strong foundation for the basics of close reading, writing, and research.
+In addition to setting a solid foundation in skills, laying groundwork for success on the sophomore AIR exam and junior ACT test is another goal.

+Content: In this foundational reading and writing-intensive class, students will actively read informational, argumentative, and literary texts ranging from small-scale works to class novels.
 After reading the texts, students will be expected to write, think, and communicate critically about what they have read.
 Drawing from and analyzing outside sources while learning the basics of research will complement various papers we write as well as the works we read.
-Lastly, developing a strong vocabulary, integrating writing techniques, and mastering how to build paragraphs, which solidify or refute a claim, will provide a common thread to bolster our writing and discussions.
+Developing a strong vocabulary, integrating writing techniques, and mastering how to build paragraphs will provide a common thread to bolster our writing and discussions.